-- 1. Upon accumulating one grade of C- or lower at any point, regardless of their cumulative GPA.
-For purposes of termination a U is considered a C- or lower at the undergraduate level. - If they are unable to complete the provisional academic requirements with acceptable grades during the allotted time period of three consecutive semesters (e.g. fall/spring/summer; spring/summer/fall; summer/fall/spring).
+- 1. Upon accumulating one grade of "C-" or lower at any point, regardless of their cumulative GPA.
+For purposes of termination a "U" is considered a "C-" or lower at the undergraduate level. - 2.
+If they are unable to complete individual program requirements with acceptable grades during the allotted time period of one academic year (fall/spring/summer).